longbeebee/how-to-deploy-a-project-with-Coolify/README.md

 <strong>For the other advanced features, please refer to the document.</strong>

+3. <strong>Deployment</strong>

-- 15: Let's create the nixpacks.toml file and push it to the branch used to deploy.
+- 1: Let's create the nixpacks.toml file and push it to the branch used to deploy.

     ![coolify_14](coolify_14.png)

-- Finally, click Deploy/Redeploy and check the deployment history.
+- 2: Click Deploy/Redeploy and check the deployment history.
 You can also check the logs and see that the application will be serving.
 It is a success!! :D.

     ![coolify_15](coolify_15.png)

     ![coolify_16](coolify_16.png)

+<strong>The Big Problem: The application deployed by Nixpacks couldn't mount volumes to a VPS for saving.
+Therefore, the old container would be replaced, and volumes could be deleted.
+Coolify still doesn't support mount volumes now :< .
+To address this problem, we navigate the deployment to Docker Service Resources. :D Let's begin the new journey!! </strong>

-#### 3.2 Using Docker service (writing... :D)
+#### 3.2 Using Docker Service Resource (writing... :D)